jahaansingh/StockScreener/README.md

-# ValueInvesting
-For value investing dashboard
-Inspired by Sean Seah Book -- Gone Fishing with (Warren Buffett)[http://www.aceprofitsacademy.com/wp-content/uploads/2016/09/Gone-Fishing-with-Buffett.pdf]
+# Dashboard for all in one solution for value investing

 ## Stocks Input Scraping